 International Consulting Program

-The Global Education Office and the School of Business are pleased to offer an exciting summer international internship experience in six different locations.
-Four locations—Athens, Greece; Cordoba, Spain; Prague, Czech Republic; and Guadalajara, Mexico—are open to undergraduate students.
-London, United Kingdom is open to graduate students.
+The Global Education Office and the School of Business are pleased to offer an exciting summer international internship experience for undergraduate students in three different locations.
+Locations include: Athens, Greece; Cordoba, Spain; Prague, Czech Republic.

 Review information about program fee inclusions on each site’s Budget Sheet, which is linked from their individual application page.

 |Priority Admissions notification||January 7, 2020|